sohail/argsv-go/README.md

 **argsv.go**(Command line argument parser)

 I got interested in GO programming language and to learn it, I started working on this project.

+To see a working example of how to use the `argsv-go` library, check out the [main.go](main.go) file in this repository.
+The `main.go` file contains an example of how to parse multiple command aliases, list arguments, and provide help strings.

+In addition to the main.go file, you can explore the following examples to learn about various features of the argsv-go library

 __Example__
 ```